 The biggest cause of hair loss in both genders, however, is predominantly a sensitivity of the hair follicles to the androgenic hormone dihydrotestosterone (DHT).

 This is a type of waste product of our metabolism that binds onto the hair follicle, cuts off its blood and nutrient supply and therefore causes it to shrink so that it ceases to grow and falls out as a result.

 Other conditions that may contribute to hair loss are scalp problems such as itchiness, redness, dandruff or excess oiliness or dryness.
 Healthy hair can only grow on a healthy base, so a clear scalp is of utmost importance for the development of new hair.

-Hair loss in males has been known to have a lasting psychological effect on a person and that's why we make it our purpose to assist you during this time of distress.
+Hair loss has been known to have lasting psychological effects and that’s why we make it our purpose to assist you during what may be a time of distress.

 Body image and self-esteem also play important roles in the psychology of hair loss, with many affected individuals experiencing major changes to their perception of their physical appearance and identity following loss of hair.
 This may lead to the development of other related issues affecting ability to express your emotions or engage in social interactions with others.

 The genes thought to be responsible for hair loss may potentially be sex-linked, suggesting that it is a hereditary phenomenon particularly dominated by an individual’s maternal line.
 This leads to irregular hormone levels in affected individuals, where quantities of the enzyme 5-alpha reductase have been found to be higher than per usual in people with thinning hair.

 This enzyme is responsible for converting the male sex hormone testosterone into the form dihydrotestosterone, or DHT, in both males and females.
 DHT is known to bind to hair follicles, thereby inhibiting their growth and leading to hair loss over time.